ciribob/DCS-CTLD/README.md

 ctld.JTAC_dropEnabled = true -- allow JTAC Crate spawn from F10 menu

-ctld.JTAC_maxDistance = 4000 -- How far a JTAC can "see" in meters (with Line of Sight)
+ctld.JTAC_maxDistance = 10000 -- How far a JTAC can "see" in meters (with Line of Sight)

-ctld.JTAC_smokeOn_RED = true -- enables marking of target with smoke for RED forces ctld.JTAC_smokeOn_BLUE = true -- enables marking of target with smoke for BLUE forces
+ctld.JTAC_smokeOn_RED = true -- enables automatic marking of target with smoke for RED forces ctld.JTAC_smokeOn_BLUE = true -- enables automatic marking of target with smoke for BLUE forces

 ctld.JTAC_smokeColour_RED = 4 -- RED side smoke colour -- Green = 0 , Red = 1, White = 2, Orange = 3, Blue = 4
 ctld.JTAC_smokeColour_BLUE = 1 -- BLUE side smoke colour -- Green = 0 , Red = 1, White = 2, Orange = 3, Blue = 4

-ctld.JTAC_smokeOffset_x = 0.0 -- distance in the X direction from target to spawn smoke marker (default 0 meters) ctld.JTAC_smokeOffset_y = 2.0 -- distance in the Y direction from target to spawn smoke marker (default 2 meters) ctld.JTAC_smokeOffset_z = 0.0 -- distance in the z direction from target to spawn smoke marker (default 0 meters)
+ctld.JTAC_smokeOffset_x = 0.0 -- distance in the X direction from target to smoke (meters) ctld.JTAC_smokeOffset_y = 2.0 -- distance in the Y direction from target to smoke (meters) ctld.JTAC_smokeOffset_z = 0.0 -- distance in the z direction from target to smoke (meters)

-ctld.JTAC_jtacStatusF10 = false -- enables F10 JTAC Status menu
+ctld.JTAC_jtacStatusF10 = true -- enables F10 JTAC Status menu

-ctld.JTAC_location = false -- shows location of target in JTAC message
+ctld.JTAC_location = true -- shows location of target in JTAC message ctld.location_DMS = false -- shows coordinates as Degrees Minutes Seconds instead of Degrees Decimal minutes

 ctld.JTAC_lock = "all" -- "vehicle" OR "troop" OR "all" forces JTAC to only lock vehicles or troops or all ground units

+ctld.JTAC_allowStandbyMode = true -- Allow players to toggle lasing on/off
+ctld.JTAC_laseSpotCorrections = true -- Allow players to toggle on/off the JTAC leading it's target, taking into account current wind conditions and the speed of the target (particularily useful against moving heavy armor) ctld.JTAC_allowSmokeRequest = true -- Allow players to request a smoke on target (temporary) ctld.JTAC_allow9Line = true -- Allow players to ask for a 9Line (individual) for a specific JTAC's target

 ```